thewh1teagle/phonikud/README.md

 # Mishkal

-grapheme to phoneme in Hebrew
+Grapheme to phoneme in Hebrew

 Convert Hebrew text into IPA for TTS systems and learning.

 ## Features